Best Coffee Beans for Percolator

 If you are a newbie percolator user or are considering becoming one, here’s the scoop on everything percolator-brewed coffee related.

-How Fine Must You Grind?
+How Fine Ought to You Grind?

 First things first; knowing which grind is best to utilize with your percolator is a fantastic place to start.